How To Jump-Start A 2018 Chevrolet Silverado

 - Caution: if the jumper cables are connected or removed in the wrong order, electrical shorting may occur and damage the vehicle.
 The repairs would not be covered by the vehicle warranty.
 Always connect and remove the jumper cables in the correct order, making sure that the cables do not touch each other or other metal.

-Have questions or issues with this guide?
-Then head on over to post them in our Chevrolet forum.
+If you followed these instructions and have further questions, head on over to post them in our Chevrolet forum.

 Follow our coverage of Chevrolet Silverado news.